Vuurzee was born

 from the desire to do things differently.

-Brewed for the true connoisseur.
+Created for the true connoisseur.
 Vuurzee was born out of the desire to do things differently.

-The desire to create a beer that deserves a place at the gastronomic table where, until now, we have only found wines and spirits.
+The desire to create a drink that deserves a place at the gastronomic table where, until now, we have only found wines and spirits.
 Where diverse flavours and aromas find their way to gastronomy lovers, where quality and experience come together and where people with passion and dedication use the best products to create the finest dishes and combinations.

 We have deliberately chosen to replace much of the bitters that come from hops with other bitters, namely from the Pinot Noir grape.
 Because of its thin skin, the Pinot Noir grape has a light tannin.
 In addition, these tannins ensure that the bitterness,